hgraca/arkitect/README.md

 - may depend on specific components
 - may depend on any component

-Check out [this demo project](https://github.com/phparkitect/arkitect-demo) to get an idea on how write rules.

 # Rule Builders

-PHPArkitect offers some builders that enable you to implement more readable rules for specific contexts.
+Archcheck offers some builders that enable you to implement more readable rules for specific contexts.

 ### Component Architecture Rule Builder